 * Yen hits 15-month high before falling back

-* Dollar has given up more than half of Feb gains
+* Dollar has given up two-thirds of Feb gains

 * Swedish crown sheds gains after Riksbank decision

 * Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh

 By Tommy Wilkes

 LONDON, Feb 14 (Reuters) - The dollar hit a 15-month low against the yen and fell versus the euro for the fourth consecutive day on Wednesday, with investors nervous ahead of key U.S. inflation numbers due later amid a fragile recovery in equity markets.

 The Swedish crown hit a six-day high after the country's central bank said it saw an interest rate hike coming in the second half of the year, but the currency quickly gave up those gains.

 The dollar, measured against a basket of currencies, has now given up two-thirds of the gains it notched up this month when investors rushed into the greenback as equity markets suffered a violent sell-off.